zephraph/notes/Recurse/Log/Day 2.md

 6. Need to respond to some emails / requests for advice from a few folks
 7. Have therapy homework.
 Need to sit down and reflect on my identity and specifically look to highlight areas that aren't work.
 8. Emails to respond to

-9. Just need to start
+Tomorrow, I just need to start